whusterj/dctechmap/README.md

 dctechmap
 =========
 The DC Tech Map is a map of startups, coworking spaces, digital agencies and corporate technology offices throughout the DC area.
+Click the [offices.geojson](https://github.com/josephmosby/dctechmap/blob/master/offices.geojson) link to check it out.

 We currently feature the following firms:
 * 18F